duelyst-tcg/duelyst-tcg.github.io/docs/rulebook.md

 Resolving combat:

-1. the attacker deals damage to the defender for the attacker's attack.
+1. The attacker deals damage to the defender for the attacker's attack.
-2. if the defender didn't die, it strikes back; dealing damage to the attacker for the defender's attack.
+2. If the defender didn't die, it strikes back; dealing damage to the attacker for the defender's attack.

+## Statusses

+### Activated

+Unit is allowed to move and attack.

+### Exhausted

+Unit receives this when it has done all actions it could.
+The unit cannot attack nor move until the beginning of your next turn.

 ## Keywords